wtgowers/human-style-atp/_posts/2023-01-03-abstraction.md

 ## Introduction

 It goes without saying that abstraction and generalization are fundamental mathematical activities.
-From the point of view of automatic theorem proving, it is tempting to regard them as relatively ``advanced" topics, to be worried about only when simpler problem-solving techniques have been thoroughly understood and implemented.
+From the point of view of automatic theorem proving, it is tempting to regard them as relatively "advanced" topics, to be worried about only when simpler problem-solving techniques have been thoroughly understood and implemented.
 But it has been becoming clear that if we do not introduce at least some forms of abstraction and generalization into a program at an early stage, then that program will be quite limited in what it can do.
 The issue comes to a fore in connection with library search.
 Our main idea for how to carry out searches in the library for results that could be helpful is to find syntactic matches.
 However, while that works very well when it works, there are many situations where a useful result does _not_ syntactically match the problem state.
 And when that happens, it is often also the case that if aspects of the problem state are made more abstract, then we _do_ obtain a syntactic match.
 So the rough thinking behind this post is that relying on syntactic matching works surprisingly well for a number of problems, but combining it with abstraction will probably make it work a whole lot better.

 I won't try to do everything in one post.
 Instead, this is meant to be the beginning of a discussion.
 I shall look at a few examples, and try to identify a few different kinds of generalization that could in principle be automated.